-Few other ethnic foods have infiltrated the prized spot of a national dish in another country, but the Chicken Tikka Masala (although not strictly Indian) has found that honour in England.
+Few other ethnic foods have infiltrated the prized spot of a national dish in another country, but chicken tikka masala (although not strictly Indian) has found that honour in England.
 But there’s much more to Indian cuisine than tandoori chicken and tomato-based curries.

 Flaky paratha bread, fluffy pav baji buns with curry, fragrant biryanis, spicy rogan josh, crispy panipuri and a seemingly infinite array of sweets, Indian cuisine is a neverending journey into the history, culture, traditions and religion of one the most fascinating countries for travellers.